 In the rare auld time.

-Must have been the tune, because the song is about a brewery cooper—a barrel maker, for you heathens—who lost his job when Guinness converted to aluminum barrels from wood around 1950-something.
-He then also loses his girlfriend to an English university student and commences a long career as a drunkard.
-The rest of the song bemoans how his familiar Dublin has modernized into a soulless city.
+Must have been the tune, because the song is about a brewery cooper—a barrel maker, for you heathens—who lost his job when Guinness converted to aluminum barrels in 1950-something.
+He then loses his girlfriend to an English university student and commences a long career as a drunkard.
+The rest of the song bemoans his beloved and familiar Dublin Town modernizing into a soulless city.

 Real lullaby material, that.
-But it gets at a curious thing about Irish music, and something now-5-year-old Goober asked me about last week.
+But it points to a curious thing about Irish music, and something-5-year-old Goober asked me about last week.

 G.K.
-Chesterton, an English toff and wannabe Irishman who died 90 years ago, famously waxed poetic on the Irish,
+Chesterton, an English toff and wannabe Irishman who died 90 years ago, famously said of the Irish,

 The great Gaels of Ireland are the men that God made mad,